moezabdelkefi/holbertonschool-printf/README.md

 It's used to print to the screen integers, characters,decimals, strings of characters and percents.

 File	Description

-printf.c	contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
+printf.c:	contains the fucntion _printf, which uses the prototype int _printf(const char *format, ...);.
 The format string is composed of zero or more directives.

-_putchar.c	contains the function _putchar, which writes a character to stdout. main.h	contains all function prototypes used for _printf. man_3_printf	manual page for the custom _printf function.
+_putchar.c:	contains the function _putchar, which writes a character to stdout.

+main.h:	contains all function prototypes used for _printf.

+man_3_printf	:manual page for the custom _printf function.

 Format Specifiers
 The format specifiers tells the function how to take the arguments based on the type indicated.

-Type	FORMAT
+Type	FORMAT:

-%c	Print a character passed as parameter.
+%c:	Print a character passed as parameter.

-%s	Prints a string.
+%s:	Prints a string.

-%i	Prints a signed number (int).
+%i::	Prints a signed number (int).

 %d	Prints a signed decimal number.

-%%	Prints a percentage symbol.
+%%:	Prints a percentage symbol.

 Compilation